pkaplish20/AltaML_Coding_Exercise/README.md

 ```
 pip install -r requirements.txt
 ```
+Move to the directory where the __init__.py file is stored.
 To run the application, execute the following command
 ```
 python __init__.py
 ```